Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 Covington, KY 41012

-Write your name and social security number on any attachments.
+Write your name and social security number (SSN) on any attachments.

-Send it to the above address or fax it to the above number even if you are communicating with an IRS employee because of an examination, examination appeal, or collection.
+Send it to one of the above addresses or fax it to the above number even if you are communicating with an IRS employee because of an examination, examination appeal, or collection.

 The IRS Must Contact Your Spouse or Former Spouse